OSS-PREY/OSSPREY-BackEnd-Server/README.md

 }
 ```

 - **Description**: Creates a new user account.
 All fields are required.
 The password is stored securely using a hash.
+The server records the registration time in a `registered_at` field.
 - **Response**: `201 Created` on success with a confirmation message.
 Returns `400` if fields are missing or the email is already registered.

 **Example**